 The diagnostic assessment

 The cost of the diagnostic assessment will be paid for by the university.
 As we have a contract with a specified provider it is not possible for us to pay for diagnostic assessments with any other assessor.
-If you would like to have an appointment with us before being referred to the educational psychologist you can request one, although please be advised that this will delay your eventual appointment with the diagnostician.
+If you would like to have an appointment with us before being referred to the diagnostic assessor you can request one, although please be advised that this will delay your eventual appointment with the diagnostician.

 Final year students